Apple 13in MacBook Pro (2019) vs Apple MacBook Air (2019) full review

-Here we're comparing the MacBook models, focussing on the 13in models (since this is the common size offered by both the Pro and Air).
-Although the form factor might be similar, there are still various decisions to make.
+In this article we're comparing the two, focusing largely on the 13in models (since this is the common size offered by both the Pro and Air).
+Although the form factor might be similar, there are still various decisions to make when considering a purchase.
 Would you rather a lighter, more portable laptop?
 How much power do you need?
 How much are you happy to spend?

-Price is one area where there's a stark difference between the MacBook Air and the 13in MacBook Pro, which is much more expensive.
+Price is one area where there's a stark difference between the MacBook Air and the 13in MacBook Pro, the latter of which is much more expensive.